flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeregisterWebhookWithThirdParty
-### Removes the connection between the webhook that was created by CodePipeline and the external tool with events to be detected.
-Currently only supported for webhooks that target an action type of GitHub.
+> Removes the connection between the webhook that was created by CodePipeline and the external tool with events to be detected.
+Currently only supported for webhooks that target an action type of GitHub.<br/>

 #### Input Parameters
 * `Action` - _required_